Final FEL Benefit Review

 In cases where the WSIB conducts a further review of the FEL benefit after the final review, the benefit may be confirmed, varied or discontinued to take into account any increases or decreases in post-injury earnings.

-If there is a significant change in the post-injury NAE, usually 10 per cent or greater, it is considered “material” and the WSIB recalculates the FEL benefit accordingly.
-See 18-04-14, Reviewing FEL Benefits (Prior to Final Review) and 22-01-02, Material Change in Circumstances - Worker.
+If there is a significant change in the post-injury net average earnings, usually 10 per cent or greater, it is considered “material” and the WSIB recalculates the FEL benefit accordingly, refer to 18-04-14, Reviewing FEL Benefits (Prior to Final Review) and 22-01-02, Material Change in Circumstances - Worker.

 Requirement to report material change in circumstances